AAKoksoy/MOSAIC/README.md

 # MOSAIC

-### Mapping Organizational States Across InterCellular Ecosystems
+## Mapping Organizational States Across InterCellular Ecosystems

 # MOSAIC

-## Mapping Organizational States Across InterCellular Ecosystems
+## A Graph-Native Framework for Mapping Organizational States Across InterCellular Ecosystems

+> Graph-Native Spatial Biology Framework
+>
+> Presence is not Architecture.

 MOSAIC is a graph-native framework for understanding biological organization across spatial and multi-modal datasets.